sam-roth/autobind/doc/source/getting-started.rst

 .. rubric:: Footnotes

-.. [#]  Although I would prefer if you didn't file duplicate bug reports, don't
+.. [#bugs]  Although I would prefer if you didn't file duplicate bug reports, don't
         feel like you need to exhaustively examine every bug report before submitting one.
 .. [#macro-hygiene]